Key points:

 The Gradual Evolution of Podcast Advertising

-The podcast advertising landscape has undergone many changes over the years.
-But one thing that hasn’t changed is just how profitable it can be.
+Podcast advertising has changed substantially over the past decade, but one constant remains: the returns are strong.
 Podcast ads have a 4.9x ROI for every dollar spent, with $18 to $100+ per click for podcasters themselves.

 The ever-growing possibilities of podcast advertising have led to significant investment growth in podcast marketing services.
 Marketers now recognize that podcast listeners represent a more lucrative type of audience, which, compared to traditional media, is: